Benchmarks, Algorithms, and Metrics for Hierarchical Disentanglement: Results and Discussion

 \section{Results and Discussion}

-\paragraph{MIMOSA consistently recovered the right hierarchies.} Per Table~\ref{tab:mimosa-results}, we consistently found the right hierarchy for all datasets except depth-3 $\mathtt{either}$-Chopsticks, but even there results were close, generally recovering 12 of 14 possible hierarchy paths (see Fig.~\ref{fig:chopsticks322-manifolds} for more details).
+\textbf{MIMOSA consistently recovered the right hierarchies.} Per Table~\ref{tab:mimosa-results}, we consistently found the right hierarchy for all datasets except depth-3 $\mathtt{either}$-Chopsticks, but even there results were close, generally recovering 12 out of 14 nodes (see Fig.~\ref{fig:chopsticks322-manifolds} for more details).
 Purity and coverage were also high, often near perfect as in Spaceshapes or depth-2 Chopsticks.